Saturday, December 27, 2008

 The film has won accolades for the director Iñárritu but the writer of the script, Guillermo Arriaga, deserves equal credit.
 It is unfortunate if reports are to be believed that a spat between the two resulted in the director keeping the scriptwriter away from the Cannes festival where the director took all the credit.
 The film has howlers.
 For instance, a helicopter with a Red Cross in Morocco makes an appearance, when anyone in the Arab world knows that the Red Cross is replaced by the Red Crescent in that part of the world.
 This trivia probably ironically reflects the basic storyline of Babel.

-At the end of the film the viewer is nudged by the director to listen more to others.
+At the end of the film, the viewer is nudged by the director to listen more to others.
 The film reiterates that the world has come to a situation where present day Nimrods can be pleased with the progress in the world and build “towers of Babel” but this progress is negated if we do not try to understand each other.
 The film clearly underlines one fact—no individual is bad and that everyone means well.
 Yet there is strife because everyone is living their lives for their own ends.

 My guess is that director Iñárritu took more than a handful of cues for this film from the 2005 Hollywood portmanteau film Nine Lives directed by Rodrigo Garcia and produced by Iñárritu himself.
 Garcia’s film is more professional (it won awards at Locarno festival) and touches on several issues presented in Babel.
 But Babel with its Cannes award (interestingly the film was co-financed by the French) was marketed better than Nine Lives worldwide.
 If you liked Babel, see Garcia’s (Garcia is the son of Nobel Prize winner Gabriel Garcia Marquez) film Nine Lives.
 You will then know how Iñárritu apparently worked on Arriaga’s script to make it considerably similar to Nine Lives, the film Inarritu had produced a year earlier!
 To Iñárritu’s credit, he thanks Rodrigo Garcia and the brilliant Mexican director Carlos Reygadas in the end-credits of Babel.